Agent Skills: Adversarial Debate

 Adversarial Debate

-Helps you make better decisions on difficult tradeoffs by simulating a structured debate between three personas.
+Helps you make better decisions on difficult tradeoffs by running a structured debate: one independent advocate per option, then a ruling from an impartial judge.

 The Court